 Satisfied customers are less likely to venture into the unknown when they can rely on a familiar experience with your product or service.
 Your happy customers will always prefer to stay in this comfort zone unless something disrupts it.

 A slight price difference won’t be a deal-breaker for your loyal customers.
-It’s not worth going out there and putting effort just for a few cents more.
+It’s not worth the effort to go out there for just a few cents less.

 Keep in mind that this is valid for products and services with similar value.
 If your competition is constantly innovating and adding more value, they may be able to convert even people with positive customer sentiment about your brand.